 [END EXHIBIT]

 Surprisingly, in a small number of strata, we have a negative impact for lung cancer.
 It is logical to assume that every disease, especially lung cancer, will worsen a patient’s prognosis.
 When it does not, it could be a data anomaly, an estimation error resulting from small sample size, or an unusual pattern among diseases where one disease protects the patient from another.
-No matter what is the explanation for these anomalies, one must exclude these situations from analysis.
+No matter what the explanation is for these anomalies, one must exclude these situations from analysis.
 In these strata, the multiplicative model is no longer valid, and the analyst should assess a different model.
 A quick review of the data in the appendix shows that these problems occur rarely (in fewer than 0.025 percent of strata) and can be safely ignored.

 To construct the multiplicative model, we need to estimate the impact of cancer when no comorbidities are present (the corner stratum).
 This stratum is in our data and klung cancer can be estimated at 0.586.
 Even though it is one of the strata in our data, it is merely a point estimate and subject to random error.
 It is better if we estimate the value for this corner case by examining the variation in impact of cancer in multiple layers.
 Across the strata, we regress the cases with cancer on controls without cancer.
-Then, the intercept to this equation indicates mortality rate for the corner stratum.
+Then, the intercept to this equation indicates the mortality rate for the corner stratum.
 The confidence interval and error in estimation of the intercept is also available as an output of the regression equation.
 Exhibit 18.6 indicates the result of the weighted regression, where each stratum is weighted by the number of cancer cases in the strata.
 Using the intercept value, the klung cancer = 0.531, which is close to our initial estimate.

 [INSERT EXHIBIT]